toshinori8/HP-ProDesk-400-G2-DM/README.md

 ## Installation

-- First of all, go to the UEFI settings and disable the serial port.
-Upgrade the BIOS to the newest possible version (currently the newest version is version no. [00.02.56, Rev.A](https://ftp.hp.com/pub/softpaq/sp96001-96500/sp96015.exe) which was released on the 30th of April 2019).
-- Copy OpenCore to EFI partition or USB drive.
-In contrast to Clover, you need to have BOOT\bootx64.efi file.
-- Simply put your Big Sur install USB into any port and select Install macOS option in OpenCore.

 - Durning installation if you nead ethernet and is disconected use terminal to set proper media type.
 Script is located under /EFI/network_UP_script

 ### Issues
-+ Display Port Audio output isn't working with enabled internal speaker and lineout
++ Display Port Audio output isn't working with enabled internal speaker and lineout / remove alcid=88 boot args
 + Sleep